needle-mirror/com.unity.cloud.gltfast/Documentation~/ProjectSetup.md

 - Shader graphs in folder `Runtime/Shader/Legacy` for older Universal / High-Definition render pipe versions
 - Shaders in folder `Runtime/Shader/Built-In` for the built-in render pipeline

-## Texture Support

-In order to be able to import and export PNG and Jpeg textures, the built-in packages [*Unity Web Request Texture*][uwrt] (for loading image URIs) and [*Image Conversion*][ImgConv] have to be enabled.

-So if you don't need PNG/Jpeg support (because you use only KTX&trade; 2.0 textures or no textures at all), you can disable those packages and reduce your build size a bit.

 ### Shader Graphs and the Built-In Render Pipeline

 > This approach is experimental and has know shading issues